szilard/teach-ML-CEU-master-bizanalytics/README.md

 ### Grading

-- 45% Weekly Assignments (homework exercises)
+- 45% Weekly Assignments (homework exercises).
+These will be submitted using Moodle.
 - 45% Final Exam
 - 10% Quizzes at the beginning of each lecture, except the first lectures of each course.
 Quizzes cannot be taken later, missing a lecture or being late will result in 0% for the actual quiz.